 What are the prices of accommodation?

 Prices differ a lot, depending on location and type of accommodation.
-Approximate prize for three bedrooms flat shared by a group of students varies around 30 thousands CZK per month including other fees.
-Price for 1bed apartment is app: 11.000 CZK plus fees.
-It is usual here, that the price is being presented separately – fixed rent price and a bit variable fees for gas, electricity and housekeeping, which is based on monthly advance, with final surplus or back payment.
-If you find apartment thru agency it is common that you pay a deposit of 2 rents in advance.
+Approximate price for 3 bedroom flat shared by a group of students varies around 30.000 CZK per month including other fees (like deposit, electricity and gas).
+Price for 1 bed apartment is approx. 14.000 CZK + fees.
+It is usual here that the price is being presented separately – there is fixed rent price plus variable fees for gas, electricity and housekeeping.
+These fees are based on monthly advance, with final surplus or back payment.
+If you find apartment through agency, it is common that you pay a deposit of 2 rents in advance and possibly agency fees.

 Is it difficult to find housing?

-Bellow are some real estate websites that provides short and long term apartment rentals:
+Below are some real estate websites that provide short and long term apartment rentals:

 Prague real estate